PersonHood/Endowment/Endowment-04-00-Focus.md

 All of the topics listed have been covered a dozen times over in dozen of on-line locations.
 More than one individual or organization has collected related information into a single repository.

 However, challenges in finding the information and the manner of presentation prevent the average technology user from gaining practical knowledge.
-Collecting, editing, and publishing this information for targeted clients and colleagues provides a first step in minimizing their unintentional information sharing.
+Collecting, editing, and publishing this information to targeted clients and colleagues provides a first step in minimizing their unintentional information sharing.

 - Devices
    - Disposal